mili-b24/vibration-blog/_posts/2025-04-06-vib-based-blog.md

 featureset = [featuresX featuresY]
 ```

-After the normalization, the combined features was put into a table and converted into an array for dinensionality reduction purposes.
-Namely; PCA and CCA
+After the normalization, the combined features was put into a table and converted into an array for dimensionality reduction purposes.
+Namely; PCA and CCA reduction techniques have been applied with the following MATLAB code depicted below for visualizations of the results.

 ```matlab